Who needs to apply?

 - Proof of the English language proficiency

-- Results of a passed composite conversion exam for the license being applied for.
+- Results' slip of a passed composite conversion exam for the license being applied for.

-- The required flying experience as substantiated by the flying logbook
+- The required flying experience as substantiated by the pilot's flying logbook

-- The applicable aeronautical experience requirements for each license being sought.
+- The applicable aeronautical experience requirements for each license sought.

 - For a Commercial Pilot License or Airline Transport Pilot License or Multi-crew Pilot License you shall not be eligible for grant of a license unless there is included in the license an aircraft type rating for either pilot-in- command or co-pilot respectively.